belle2/basf2/analysis/doc/FullEventInterpretation.rst

 * Time stamp of inputs listed above, which were successfully uploaded to TMP-SE as a tarball by ``PrepareInputsTask`` of the previous stage.

 During the sequential execution of all required instances of ``FEIAnalysisTask``, symlinks are created for all input files (``mcParticlesCount.root`` and ``*.xml``, where applicable) to the current directory to correctly configure the `basf2` path.
-The path is then pickled by `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ and send out to grid with `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ with an appropriate configuration of the grid path to the inputs tarball.
+The path is then pickled by `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ and send out to the grid with `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ with an appropriate configuration of the grid path to the inputs tarball.
 The jobs are then monitored with corresponding `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tools and are resubmitted, if necessary.
 As soon as all jobs of an instance of ``FEIAnalysisTask`` are successfully completed, the job outputs required for further processing are downloaded.